alphagov/registers-tech-docs/source/documentation/getting_started/definitions.md

 ## Items, entries and records

-Open registers are made up of items, entries and records.
+Registers are made up of items, entries and records.

 ### Items